lubuntu-team/manual/source/1/1.3/installation.rst

 Selecting Keyboard Layout
 -------------------------

 Next select your keyboard layout, you can check your keyboard matches the keyboard shown picture shown.
 At the bottom you can type to make sure your layout is correct.
-The :guilabel:`Keyboard Model` menu lets you choose different layouts and the right column gets different variants.
+The :guilabel:`Keyboard Model` menu lets you choose different variants, the left column lets you change language, and the right column gets different variants.
 When you have selected your keyboard layout press the :guilabel:`Next` button to move on.

 .. image:: keyboard.png